 Chapera Island is famous for having a season of Survivor filmed there and it’s definitely not a bad place to be stranded on.
 Unfortunately, there aren’t any accommodation options if you want to stay longer, but you can enjoy it for the day.
-This island is a bit harder to access so you will either need to charter a boat or join the Sunday Funday Adventure Cruise for $150 which includes a full day out at sea, breakfast, a BBQ lunch on the beach, and unlimited water & soda.
+This island is a bit harder to access so you will either need to charter a boat to visit here.

 Isla Bolaños is one of the latest islands in the Pearl Island Archipelago to open its beautiful beachfront to visitors.
 Sea Las Perlas offers a day trip special for $135 that includes roundtrip ferry, beach club access, lunch, water, snacks, snorkeling, and bathrooms.
 You can also stay a few nights at one of their gorgeous cabins available ($$$).

 If you want to have a bougie beach day with a gorgeous pool, cabanas, and a private beachfront – head to Balu Beach Club on Isla Viveros.
-They offer day passes here for $140 that includes round-trip transportation, access to the beach club pool & facilities, lunch, drink, and a towel.
-Or if you want to stay overnight, you can rent out this gorgeous house on A
+They offer day passes here for $140 that include round-trip transportation, access to the beach club pool & facilities, lunch, drink, and a towel.
+Or if you want to stay overnight, you can rent out this gorgeous house ($$$$).

 Isla Iguana is a protected wildlife refugee off the coast of Pedasi with crystal clear turquoise water, snorkeling, whales (during whale season), and hence the name – home to lots of Iguanas.
 To visit Isla Iguana you first to need to get Pedasi, which is approximately 5-hours from Panama City.
 There is a direct shuttle from Panama City that leaves from Selina for $40 or if you want to save some money and do public transit you can take a bus from Panama City to Las Tablas for $9 and then a bus to Pedasi for $3, check out this post for complete details.
 Once in Pedasi, you can book a day tour to Isla Iguana with Selina for $40 that includes transport, lunch, chairs, snacks, & soda.
 There aren’t any accommodation options on the island but you are allowed to camp.
 Or you can stay at one of the many options in Pedasi like Selina ($), Santosha ($$), or Casa Lajagua ($$).